Livestock: Transportation and marketing

 Since many livestock are herd animals, they were historically driven to market "on the hoof" to a town or other central location.
 The method is still used in some parts of the world.

 Truck transport is now common in developed countries.

-Local and regional livestock auctions and commodity markets facilitate trade in livestock.
+Local and regional livestock auctions and specialized agricultural markets facilitate trade in livestock.
 In Canada at the Cargill slaughterhouse in High River, Alberta, 2,000 workers process 4,500 cattle per day, or more than one-third of Canada's capacity.
 It closed when some of its workers became infected with coronavirus disease 2019.
 The Cargill plant together with the JBS plant in Brooks, Alberta and the Harmony Beef plant in Balzac, Alberta represent fully three-quarters of the Canadian beef supply.
 In other areas, livestock may be bought and sold in a bazaar or wet market, such as may be found in many parts of Central Asia.

 In non-Western countries, providing access to markets has encouraged farmers to invest in livestock, with the result being improved livelihoods.
 For example, the International Crops Research Institute for the Semi-Arid Tropics (ICRISAT) has worked in Zimbabwe to help farmers make their most of their livestock herds.

 In stock shows, farmers bring their best livestock to compete with one another.